DragoniteSpam/GameMakerTutorialTutorial/README.md

  - **Does your question cover a domain of information that could be sufficiently answered with a set of step-by-step instructions?**

 This is where tutorials excel. `How to cook spaghetti with marinara sauce` is a question that can be sufficiently answered with a complete set of step-by-step instructions.
 If you shift the focus of the question it can still work, such as `How to cook a balanced meal with spaghetti` or `Creating spaghetti noodles from scratch`.

-If your question contains words like "best" or "easiest" you start to dance into the ream of opinion pieces (`Best kind of cheese to put on pasta` or `Easiest way to open a jar of tomato sauce`) and should be taken with a grain of salt, but if there's one thing that the Internet loves it's Top Ten lists and you'll find no shortage of blog posts eagerly explaining why everyone else's answer is wrong.
+If your question contains words like "best" or "easiest" you start to dance into the ream of opinion pieces (`Best kind of cheese to put on pasta` or `Easiest way to open a jar of tomato sauce`).
+If there's one thing that the Internet loves it's Top Ten lists and you'll find no shortage of blog posts eagerly explaining why everyone else's answer is wrong.
+Sometimes these can be interesting, but these should be taken with a grain of salt [big enough to raise the boiling point of your spaghetti water by more than half a degree](https://web.archive.org/web/20210818055505/https://www.marthastewart.com/8007133/how-boil-water-faster).

 As it happens, cookbooks are basically big ol' lists of analog tutorials.
 Algorithms are basically recipes.
 You will never be able to un-think this.

-For those who are curious, "spaghetti" *is* the plural.
+For those who are curious, and haven't looked it up yet, "spaghetti" *is* the plural.
 "Spaghetto" is the singular, which means "thin string" in Italian, but nobody in their right mind would ever eat just one noodle of *spaghetto.* If your stove is broken I might suggest heating the pot over a grill, or just ordering take-out.

 ### Finding a Tutorial